TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Lighting.md

 of the RGB light intensity values directly?
 One, we can save a few multiplications at each step, but this effect is negligible.
 Two, it affords us additional flexibility in how we encode these intensity fractions.
-This is important when we try to use the previous frame's raymrach result to improve the final look -- we will save the intensity fractions from frame to frame, and have full control how those values are encoded and stored.
+This is important when we try to use the previous frame's raymarch result to improve the final look -- we will save the intensity fractions from frame to frame, and have full control how those values are encoded and stored.